-I first had this fiery crushed green chilly mixture, many many years ago, made by a Maharastrian lady.
+I first had this fiery crushed green chilly mixture, many many years ago, made by a Maharashtrian lady.
 It fired up my taste buds, made my eyes water, my nose run, but I craved more.
-That day I ended up over eating my lunch, because I wanted to keep eating more and more of this spirited dish.
-Over ate lunch because, one cannot have this just as it is by the spoonfuls.
+That day I ended up overeating my lunch because I wanted to keep eating more and more of this spirited dish.
+Over ate lunch because one cannot have this just as it is by the spoonfuls.
 You have to eat it with some sort of roti or rice.

 Non heat eaters – REFRAIN!!